clientIO/joint/docs/src/joint/api/dia/Element/ports.md

 ##### Port position

 Port position and port label position are calculated using layout functions.
 You can use pre-defined ones or you can write your own as well.
-For more information about layouts, visit [layout.Port](#layout.Port) and [joint.layout.Label](#joint.layout.Label).
+For more information about layouts, visit [layout.Port](#layout.Port) and [joint.layout.PortLabel](#joint.layout.PortLabel).